arnav-ladkat/espblufi-depricated/example/README.md

-# sikrablufiplugin_example
+# espblufi_example

-Demonstrates how to use the sikrablufiplugin plugin.
+Demonstrates how to use the espblufi plugin.

 ## Getting Started